-Family searching for answers in daughter’s murder
+Family searching for answers in daughter’s death

-AURORA, Colo. — A local mother is desperate for answers.
-Her daughter was viciously murdered nearly eight years ago, and still no arrests have been made.
+AURORA, Colo. -- A mother is desperate for answers.
+Her daughter was killed nearly eight years ago, and still no arrests have been made.

 But police have now increased the reward money to $4,000 in hopes of getting justice for the family.